In this article, we’re going to discuss the pros and cons of running 8 miles a day.

 3. Lack of Progress

-Neither regressing nor improving, as real gains generally result from including harder efforts and easier efforts as well as longer runs and shorter runs.
+Gains in cardio fitness and strength occur from including harder efforts and easier efforts as well as longer runs and shorter runs.

 5 Ways To Add Variety to Your 8 Mile Runs

-#1 Add a Rest Day (or Two)
+#1: Add a Rest Day (or Two)

 If you are running eight miles every day, seven days a week, consider cutting your runs back to only five or six days a week.

-#2 Try Cross Training
+#2: Try Cross Training

-#3 Change Your Route
+#3: Change Your Route

-Maybe one day you do your usual out and back route, but the next day you figure out a loop, and the next day you run the loop in the opposite direction.
+Maybe one day you do your usual out-and-back route, but the next day you figure out a loop, and the next day you run the loop in the opposite direction.

 Also, be open to running in different directions and down streets and paths you’ve never tried.